vriez/multi_uav_ooda_system/README.md

 ## AI Disclosure

-This project was developed with assistance from Claude (Anthropic), a large language model.
-AI tools were used to support code development, debugging, and documentation.
+This project was developed with assistance from large language models:

+- **Claude** (Anthropic): Used via Claude Code (Sonnet and Opus models) for software development, experimentation, and UI design
+- **Gemini** (Google): Used for literature survey and linguistic refinement
+- **ChatGPT** (OpenAI): Used as a simulated peer reviewer

 All technical decisions, system architecture, and algorithm design are the author's own work.

 ## License